Tough outlook for Welsh budget a ‘wake-up call’ for Welsh parties

 The Centre’s Wales Fiscal Analysis team has sought to inform the upcoming Senedd election by producing a series of briefing papers outlining the financial challenge facing the incoming Welsh Government after May 6.

-The implications of party manifesto commitments will be considered by the team at a free public webinar on Tuesday 27 April.
-To book a place, click here.
+The implications of party manifesto commitments will be considered by the team at a free public webinar on Tuesday 27 April, find out more and book a place.